Dan Tana: 1960s

-Housed in a 1929 bungalow a few doors down from the Troubadour nightclub, the newly-launched 20-table restaurant's best received features initially were its steak and unpretentious atmosphere.
+Housed in a 1929 bungalow a few doors down from the Troubadour nightclub, the newly launched 20-table restaurant's best received features initially were its steak and unpretentious atmosphere.
 Described as "resolutely untrendy" while offering classic Italian pasta dishes such as fettuccine, lasagna, and eggplant parmesan, the new dinner restaurant on Santa Monica Boulevard would start becoming a favourite Hollywood hangout two years into its operation, after struggling for a steady clientele at first.
-Attempting to supplement the insufficient revenue the new restaurant was generating, Tana looked for investors among the celebrity friends and acquaintances he had already made through his previous jobs in hospitality around L.A., even offering a 50% ownership stake in Dan Tana's for US$15,000 to the baseball legend Joe DiMaggio who came in to eat one night with a friend, movie producer Sidney Beckerman.
+Attempting to supplement the insufficient revenue the new restaurant was generating, Tana looked for investors among the celebrity friends and acquaintances he had already made through his previous jobs in hospitality around Los Angeles, even offering a 50% ownership stake in Dan Tana's for US$15,000 to the baseball legend Joe DiMaggio who came in to eat one night with a friend, movie producer Sidney Beckerman.
 Both turned Tana down.
 Simultaneously, the owner continuously tried to generate some celebrity buzz for the restaurant by inviting friends/acquaintances such as Robert Mitchum, Cary Grant, Glenn Ford, etc. to drop by, but very few actually showed up.

-Tana credits a 1966 enthusiastic review in the high-circulation Los Angeles Times—calling Dan Tana's the "discovery of the year" and the "best new Italian restaurant in the city"—for its first big spike in business at a time when it barely made a profit.
-Prior to the effusive 1966 LA Times review, the restaurant had reportedly been doing about 25 dinners per night, however, after the review, the number increased to 200 dinners per night.
+Tana credited a 1966 enthusiastic review in the high-circulation Los Angeles Times—calling Tana's the "discovery of the year" and the "best new Italian restaurant in the city"—with its first big spike in business at a time when it barely made a profit.
+Prior to the effusive 1966 Los Angeles Times review, the restaurant had reportedly been doing about 25 dinners per night, however, after the review, the number increased to 200 dinners per night.
 Benefiting from its proximity to the Academy of Motion Picture Arts and Sciences (AMPAS) headquarters at the Marquis Theater just around the corner on Melrose Avenue, Dan Tana's emerged as a spot for the film industry personalities and professionals to commingle.
 As a result of the increased demand, Tana had to hire a lot more staff as the restaurant only had two waiters and one bartender.